chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 #### Fang Ambush

 - “Raya!”, a voice calls out.
 “I'm sorry I made you feel that way.”
-	- Raya turns around; it's Namaari, alone, on a landing a stone's throw away.
+	- Raya turns around; it's Namaari, alone, just pulling herself up onto a landing that’s a stone's throw away.
+(She didn’t see dragon!Sisu)
 	- Raya grits, "Naamari."
 	- "Oh!"
-Sisu exclaims, "The Namaari who backstabbed Raya fifteen years ago!"
+Sisu exclaims, "The Namaari who backstabbed you fifteen years ago!"
 - "I'm sorry, Raya.
 I was a kid, just wanting to please my mother."
 	- "Oh, please.
 You make the worst rumours we heard about Fang sound like children's fables.
 You caused the world… to come to this!
 You took away my father."
 - "I… did a wrong thing.
 And I realised I needed to make things right.
 So I led a team of scholars to study the ancient texts, to find some solution… then, six years ago, a Scroll was stolen from me by a woman and her Pandolin."